-Established in 1984 to serve and support Chicago's number one industry, the Manfred Steinfeld program is the premier four-year hospitality program in Illinois.
-Named for Manfred Steinfeld, the program's benefactor and chairman and former CEO of Shelby Williams Industries, the Roosevelt program seeks to produce leaders and innovators in hospitality management.
-With Chicago as our campus, the curriculum is implemented by an experienced faculty and staff culled from the nation's hospitality industry.
-Students include a lively mix of entering freshmen, transfer students, working professionals and a representative international population.
+Established in 1984 to serve and support Chicago's number one industry, the Manfred Steinfeld undergraduate program is a premier four-year hospitality program in Illinois.
+Named for Manfred Steinfeld, the program's benefactor and chairman and former CEO of Shelby Williams Industries, the Roosevelt program seeks to produce leaders and innovators in hospitality and tourism management.
+With Chicago as our campus, the curriculum is implemented by an experienced faculty and staff from the nation's hospitality, event planning and tourism industries.
+Students include a lively mix of entering freshmen, transfer students and a representative international population.

-No better place exists to learn this industry than the Chicago metropolitan area with its wealth of world-class hotels and restaurants and its rich blend of ethnic cultures and cuisines, arts and entertainment, sports and recreation.
-With offices overlooking several of Chicago’s major tourism destinations, the School offers an undergraduate program and the first graduate program in Illinois preparing students for management and leadership careers in the hospitality and tourism industry.
+No better place exists to learn about this industry than the Chicago metropolitan area with its wealth of world-class hotels and restaurants and its rich blend of ethnic cultures and cuisines, arts and entertainment, sports and recreation.
+With offices overlooking several of Chicago’s major tourism destinations, the school offers an undergraduate program preparing students for management and leadership careers in the hospitality and tourism industry.

-Roosevelt’s Hospitality program prepares students in the following concentration areas: lodging management; food and beverage management; meeting, events and exhibition management; sports management; and tourism administration.
-Other subject areas include casino and club management.
+Roosevelt’s Hospitality program prepares students in the following concentration areas: lodging management; food and beverage management; meeting, events and exhibition management; and tourism administration.

-The program is tuned in to the local community with a service learning project and partner with the Marriott Foundation for people with disabilities, to benefit Chicago Public School graduates with severe learning and cognitive disabilities.
+The program is tuned in to the local community with a service learning project and partnership with the Marriott Foundation to benefit Chicago Public School graduates with severe learning and cognitive disabilities.
 This is how we embrace social justice and put values into action.

-Choose from meeting and event management, lodging management, food and beverage management, tourism administration or sports hospitality.
+Choose from meeting and event management, lodging management, food and beverage management, or tourism administration.

 Students develop professional leadership abilities, technical skills, and creative problem-solving skills appropriate for the hospitality workplace.
-Our hands-on coursework in management theory and practice, operations analysis, organizational development, multiculturalism and cultural diversity will give you the experience you need to lead creatively and strategically.
-Our expert faculty provide real world exposure to industry experts through guest lectures and site visits, incorporating a strong experiential component with a dedicated internship director, as well as our service learning project partnered with the Marriott Foundation.
+Our hands-on coursework in management theory and practice, operations analysis, organizational development, multiculturalism and cultural diversity, will give you the experience you need to lead creatively and strategically.
+Our expert faculty provide real world exposure to industry experts through guest lectures and site visits, incorporating a strong experiential component with a dedicated internship director, as well as our service learning project in partnership with the Marriott Foundation.

-A minor in Hospitality and Tourism Management is available to non-Hospitality majors only such as Business or Integrated Marketing Communication.
+A minor in Hospitality and Tourism Management is available to non-Business majors.
 Any major that can accommodate the requirements is welcome to declare this minor.

-Students interested in this minor should consult with the School of Hospitality & Tourism Management regarding the rotation of classes.
+Students interested in this minor should consult with the advisors for the Heller College of Business regarding the rotation of classes.
 It typically takes three semesters to complete this sequence.

 The hospitality industry is a major employer in the Chicago area and throughout the world.
 Our graduates go on to careers at leading hotels, restaurants, meeting facilities, associations, tourism offices and more.
 Our students are employed at major hospitality organizations including Hilton, Hyatt, Marriott, Starwood, Kimpton, Lettuce Entertain You, Gibsons Steakhouse, Rosebud Restaurants, SmithBucklin, the American Library Association, and many more.